Twenty-three Sphingidae species are listed for Oregon. Not all of

 April-June, prefering oak woodland and pine-oak woodland in foothills,

 is probably present.
 Moths nectar at a variety of flowers in the afternoon.

-This day flier is not officially reported from Umatilla, but it has
+This day flier is officially reported from Grant County.

 Use your browser "Back" button to return to the previous page.